What are caregiver loneliness and isolation?

 Staying in contact with people other than the patient is important.
 These connections can promote happiness, better sleep, and better health.

-Here are some tips for avoiding isolation:
+Here are some tips for avoiding isolation and loneliness:

 - Do a little something for yourself each day.
 If you can’t take an afternoon off with a friend, schedule a daily phone “date” with someone.

-- Invite friends, family and church members over to visit, take a ride, go for a walk, or eat out.
+- Invite friends, family, and church members over to visit, take a ride, go for a walk, or eat out.

 - Take the time to call and catch up with those friends and family with whom you have lost touch.